bigelod/SixDOFinator_SampleProject/README.md

 If MIT license doesn't suit your needs, and you can use code under "The Unlicense" to your benefit instead, please feel free to consider this sample project as licensed under "The Unlicense" or Public Domain, I would love to see more PCVR on standalone in future!

+# Special Thanks

+Thanks to Luboš for WinlatorXR and testing/debug help!
+Thanks to GmoLargey for testing!

 # Get WinlatorXR for your Quest or Pico device

 This project is designed to run within a Windows (Wine) container on WinlatorXR, go check that out [here](https://github.com/lvonasek/WinlatorXR)